Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 When they say instant, they really mean it.
 Through what they call Direct Contact Thermal Integration, this new thermometer reads temperatures in just .75 seconds, with accuracy measured within half a degree.
 That type of precision means more confidence when it comes to cooking seafood and grilling meat just the way you (and your guests) like it.

-We also love that it's fully waterproof for easy cleaning.
+We also love that it's fully waterproof, making cleaning easy.
 Plus, it features a strong magnet on the back for convenient storage on a refrigerator or other magnetized surface.
 That way, it's never too far away when you need it.

 For accurate readings, submerge at least a half-inch of the probe into the thickest part of the meat.